-Shares: Shares of each Sub-Fund will be offered in registered form, unless otherwise decided by the Board of Directors of the Company.
+Shares: Shares of each Sub-Fund will be offered in registered form, unless otherwise decided by the Board of Directors.
 All Shares must be fully paid for and fractions will be issued up to 3 decimal places.

-Share-Class: One, some or all of the Share-Classes offered by a Sub-Fund, whose assets will be invested in common with those of other Share-Classes, but which may have its own fee structure, minimum subscription and holding amount, Dividend Policy, reference currency or other features.
+Share-Class: One, some or all of the Share-Classes offered by a Sub-Fund, whose assets will be invested in common with those of other Share-Classes, but which may have its own fee structure, Minimum Subscription and Holding Amount, Dividend policy, Reference Currency or other features.

-Share-Class Overlay: A portfolio management technique applied on a Share-Class for Currency Hedged Share-Classes.
+Share-Class Overlay: A portfolio management technique applied on a Share-Class for Currency Hedged Share-Classes and Duration Hedged Share-Classes.
 The purpose of the Share-Class Overlay is to group all types of techniques that can be applied at Share-Class level.